ddavies0001/mkr1000-iotc/readme.md

 * If you select Pay-As-You-Go you will need to select your Azure subscription and select a region to install the application into.
 This information is not needed for Trial.
 * Click "Create"

 You should now have an IoT Central application provisioned so lets add a real device.
-Click Device Explorer on the left.
+Click Devices on the left.
 You will now see three templates in the left hand panel (MXChip, Raspberry Pi, Windows 10 IoT Core).
-We are going to use the MXChip template for this exercise to prevent having to create a new template.
+We are going to use the MXChip template for this exercise to avoid having to create a new template.
 Click "MXChip" and click the "+V" icon on the toolbar, this will present a drop down where we click "Real" to add a new physical device.
 Give a name to your device and click "Create".

 You now have a device in IoT Central that can be connected to from the Arduino MKR1000/1010 device.
 Proceed to wiring and configuration.